epklein/epklein.github.io/_pages/about/mobiltec.md

 ## My experience at Mobiltec

 I worked for Mobiltec for more than 15 years.

-I grew inside the company from an intern in software development to a tech leader who led the entire product development team in Porto Alegre's office.
+{% include about/experience-mobiltec-sdm-2019.md %}

 I am sincerely grateful for the opportunities and leadership experience I gained during my time at the company.

 At Mobiltec, I had the privilege of working under the guidance of the most exceptional manager of my career, [Miguel Bersano](https://www.linkedin.com/in/miguel-bersano-24a27b/), from whom I've learned so much!